gabrieledarrigo/monsterid/README.md

 ## Contributing

-The library is authored in ES6, transpiled with [Babel](https://babeljs.io/), and exported as CommonJS module.
+monsterId is authored in ES6, transpiled with [Babel](https://babeljs.io/), and exported as a CommonJS module.
 To transpile the src files run this command:

 ```
 $ npm run build
 ```

-To launch all unit tests (with [Jest](https://jestjs.io/)) run this command:
+To launch unit tests suite (with [Jest](https://jestjs.io/)) run this command:

 ```
 $ npm run test